Osprey Exos 58

 However, despite these positive impressions, I wouldn’t call the Exos a standout in the comfort department, even among ultralight packs.
 The padding undoubtedly is high-quality, but it’s too thin to be comfortable if you push that 30-pound limit, especially at the hipbelt.
 We’ve found alternatives like the Granite Gear Crown2 60 and Gregory Optic 58 to be superior UL options from a comfort perspective.
 Interestingly, Osprey lists the Exos’s maximum carry weight at 40 pounds, and while the frame may be able to handle that load, we don’t recommend pushing it to that amount.
 And a final note on comfort: the mesh backpanel stretches the entire length of your back, which gives it a close and flexible feel.
 That said, the lack of padding along the lumbar can cause some chafing at the lower back when wearing a t-shirt.
 It won’t be an issue for some (myself included), but it was a notable complaint from our tester using the women’s Eja, which shares the same backpanel design.

-At 2 pounds 10.4 ounces for my size medium, the Osprey Exos 58 is at the high end of the ultralight backpacking pack market but perfectly reasonable for everything from thru-hikes to short overnight trips.
+At 2 pounds 10.4 ounces for my size medium, the Osprey Exos 58 is at the high end of the ultralight backpacking pack spectrum, but still is reasonable for everything from thru-hikes to short overnight trips.
 In the same weight class, Gregory’s Optic 58 clocks in at 2 pounds 8.3 ounces, Granite Gear’s Crown2 60 is 2 pounds 5.8 ounces, and REI Co-op’s Flash 55 weighs 2 pounds 10 ounces.
-There are even lighter-weight options in the UL market—including the Gossamer Gear Mariposa (2 lbs.
-0.6 oz.) and Hyperlite 3400 Southwest (2 lbs. even)—but these are more pared-down designs and cost more.
+There are even lighter options in the UL market—including the Gossamer Gear Mariposa (1 lb.
+14.5 oz.) and Hyperlite 3400 Southwest (2 lbs. even)—but these are more pared-down designs that cost more.
 All in all, the Exos strikes us as a nice compromise.
 And you do have the option to strip down the pack by removing the top lid (there’s a flap underneath that secures over the main compartment) and compression and sleeping bag straps, which shaves around 5 ounces total.

 As expected from an ultralight design, organization is limited to the basics: a large mesh front pocket, dual side water bottle holders, and a top lid with zippered storage on both the top and underside.
 Further, the only access to the main compartment is through the top lid, although it’s large and bear-canister-friendly.
 And the water bottle pockets in particular strike us as great design.
 They’re quite tall—approximately double the height of the average-sized pockets on our Gregory Optic—which makes them well-suited for storing more substantial items like a tent pole bag.
 And both pockets have a lower opening behind your elbows that can be accessed without removing the pack, which is great for on-the-go hydration.
 Rounding out the features, there’s an exit port, clip, and dedicated sleeve along the interior for storing a water reservoir and attachments at the back of the hip for stashing trekking poles.